mrdoob/three.js/threejs/lessons/threejs-rendering-on-demand.md

 ```

 With `enableDamping` on we need to call `control.update` in our render function so that the `OrbitControls` can
 continue to give us new camera settings as they smooth out the movement.
-But that means we can't call `render`
+But, that means we can't call `render`
 directly from the `change` event because we'll end up in an infinite loop.
 The controls will send us a `change` event
 and call `render`, `render` will call `control.update`. `control.update` will send another `change` event.